gkwa/consul-install-windows/README.md

 Yeah, I get that, but I already bootstrapped a while back and rebooted a few times after the bootstrap that succeeded.

+How often or what condition caused the in-ability for consul to re-elect a leader?

 vault: protect against outages by running multiple Vault servers
 ================================================================